the operate pillar

 deny.sh is built as three pillars: Encrypt (the SDK, free, Apache 2.0), Operate (this page, the hosted runtime), and Verify (the published trust posture).
 The Operate pillar is the one platform teams pay for, because running deniability at multi-tenant scale isn't a library, it's infrastructure.

-Multi-tenant agent runtimes are the new credential honeypot.
+Multi-tenant agent runtimes concentrate credentials at scale.
 One platform, hundreds of customers, thousands of API keys, exchange creds, OAuth tokens, persistent user memory.
 A single compromise of the storage tier or the host process leaks all of it.

-Standard envelope encryption helps, but it has a fatal flaw.
-If someone obtains the master key, whether through subpoena, insider access, or runtime compromise, every tenant's secrets decrypt to the truth.
-There's no plausible alternative to surface.
+Standard envelope encryption helps, but the recovered plaintext is still the truth.
+If someone obtains the master key, whether through subpoena, insider access, or runtime compromise, every tenant's secrets decrypt to the real value, with no plausible alternative the operator can surface in its place.

 deny.sh changes that.
 The same ciphertext can decrypt to different plausible plaintexts under different control files.
 Each tenant gets isolated keys, scoped audit logs, and the option to run a fully offline copy of the same primitive when network access is gone or undesirable.